 A.R.S. § 13-3821 sets forth the conditions that would require sex offender registration.
 It includes numerous sex crimes, but not all such offenses are listed.
 And in some cases, registration is only required after a second or subsequent conviction for a particular offense.

-The answer to this question depends on the type of sex crimes offense you of which you were convicted.
+From our years of experience as Sex Crime Lawyers - the answer to this question depends on the type of sex crime offense of which you were convicted.
 Arizona doesn’t have pure expungement, only the ability to have the conviction set aside.
 However, you are not eligible to have a crime set aside if it is:

 Because most sex crimes fall into one of those categories, generally having a sex crime expunged or set aside under Arizona law is uncommon.
 There is one major exception for having a sex crime expunged, however.
 Under A.R.S. § 13-909, if a person was convicted of a charge of prostitution and it is found that their participation was a direct result of being a victim of sex trafficking, then the conviction can be vacated entirely.